cap-js-community/feature-toggle-library/docs/plugin/index.md

 ### Read Server State

 Get information about the current in-memory state of all configured toggles.
+The response will give you transparency about maintained values and the underlying configuration of the toggles.
+In the following example, the `/check/priority` toggle has a maintained root value, and two scoped values.
+All other toggles have no maintained values, so they will use their fallback values.

 <b>Example Request/Response</b>